 Let's begin with one of the two cliches I have heard and the one that really just make me want to stab them in the eye with a really hot and greasy french fry.
 It is a constant source of migraines to know some idiots have turned a historically tragic event into a "I'm more persecuted than you" or "Wahhhh pity me" fodder.
 Seriously we are not kids, we shouldn't act like this.

 The term "Burning times" refers to one of the many dark time in our history (1692-ish) when men but mostly women, where burned at the stake, sunk to the bottom of a river, or worse because they where accused of being witches.
 During the trials, witnesses would recount said persons flying on brooms, casting spells to harm a neighbor or having sexy time with the devil.
 Apparently watching some one having sex wasn't a crime... but having sex was.
 While people burn at the stake, and witch trials are historical true, some of us have gone a bit to far with their interpretation of events.
 According to the theory, nasty evil Christian witch-hunters who's single minded purpose was to root out practitioners of older pagan religions roamed the lands unchecked and unchallenged.
 Que typical horrir theme here.
-Stories of Satanic worship, strange sex orgies and stranger things still where just made up in order to sway the masses into believing Wicca was a major problem.*1 In addition to this, and as if to add provability to said theory, because women where often the most targeted during this various trials and executions, it was believed that every woman was put down was indeed a witch.
+Stories of Satanic worship, strange sex orgies and stranger things still where just made up in order to sway the masses into believing Wicca was a major problem.*1 Also because women where often the most targeted during this various trials and executions, it was believed that every woman was put down was indeed a witch.
 Why?
 Because women were generally considered the caretakers of magical and divine knowledge.
 And people say women don't do anything, ha!
 During this time, over nine million pagan lives were wrongly taken simply because they where Wiccan.
 Wikipedia tells me;

 "This number was first calculated by an 18th century German who used a single location over a short span of time as his sample and then multiplied it to cover the entire period of the trials across the entire continent."